-Boreham Wood v St Albans City
+Boreham Wood set up AFC Wimbledon tie

 Post update

-Shaun Jeffers (St Albans City) wins a free kick in the attacking half.
+Shaun Jeffers (St Albans City) wins a free kick on the right wing.

-Goal!
-Boreham Wood 1, St Albans City 0.
-Josh Rees (Boreham Wood) right footed shot from the centre of the box to the bottom right corner.

-Attempt blocked.
-Josh Rees (Boreham Wood) right footed shot from outside the box is blocked.

 Post update